 Note that there is an evening dress code, especially when dining in Le Jardinier so be sure to pack long pants, closed toe shoes and a shirt with a collar for men.
 Women should wear stylish resort evening wear such as a cocktail dress – no shorts.

-4. Mount Cinnamon – Best Luxury Hotel Near Morne Rouge and Grand Anse Beach
+4. Mount Cinnamon – Where to Stay in Grenada Near Morne Rouge

 Highlights of Mount Cinnamon Resort & Beach Club: